amark985/landmarkr/README.md

 # Landmarkr 🗺️

 **Landmarkr** is a web app that lets users explore, save, and manage a personalized list of natural and manmade landmarks across the United States.
-Users can interact with a dynamic map, view current and forecasted weather conditions, and organize landmarks into custom folders such as a bucket list.
+Users can interact with a dynamic map, view current and forecasted weather conditions, and organize landmarks into custom tabs such as a bucket list.

 ## 🌟 Features